hivesolutions/pingu/src/heroku/README.md

 Check out Pingu or email us at support@pinguapp.com.

-All Pingu support and runtime issues should be submitted via on of the [Heroku Support channels](support-channels).
+All Pingu support related issues should be submitted via one of the [Heroku Support channels](support-channels).
-Any non-support related issues or product feedback is welcome at [[your channels]].
+Any non-support related issues or product feedback is welcome in [[your channels]].